rasmuserik/p2pweb/blockchain-computer.md

 **The state** of the computer consists of addressable entries with data.
 Every entry has a *credit balance*, that pays for keeping it in the state.
-Entries are CRDTs, and timestamped.
+Entries are CRDTs, timestamped, and cryptographically/computationally signed.

 Every node stores and replicates entries in a neighbourhood around its own address.
 The size of the neighbourhood is determined by the median density of nodes across the address space.